 Therefore you need to manage your expectations alongside your budget.

 What was she meant to do with 1 million euros?

-John had looked after that side of things, she looked after the children.
-It was old school but it worked.
-She stared blankly at the piece of paper, the only time she had seen so many zeros was on those novelty Lotto cheques.
+John had looked after that side of things, and she looked after the children.
+It was old school, but it worked.
+She stared blankly at the piece of paper, the only time she had seen so many zeros were on those novelty Lotto cheques.

 The bank manager again offered his condolences then asked: